Owning and managing strata titled property in Western Australia

 Strata title is an increasingly popular form of ownership and currently accounts for over one-third of all forms of titles registered in Western Australia.
 Some strata owners self-manage their property while others employ the services of professional real estate agent or strata managers.

 Management rules apply to strata companies, strata councils, meetings, insurance and conducting the business of the strata company can be found in The Strata Titles Act.

-This Act is administered by Landgate and they have useful publications A Guide to Strata Titles and Strata Titles Practice Manual, for anyone who lives in, owns or is a prospective owner of a unit.
+This Act is administered by Landgate and they have useful publications A Guide to Strata Titles and Strata Titles policy and procedure guides, for anyone who lives in, owns or is a prospective owner of a unit.
 Includes information on:

 - rights and obligation of owners, the strata company